Notable People

 The examples are concrete.
 Wolves can be tracked through howls.
 Gibbon calls help researchers infer group boundaries and interactions in places where direct observation is difficult.
 Dolphins offer a different problem: rich, socially embedded vocal behavior that looks meaningful without mapping neatly onto human language.

 This is where Kershenbaum gets interesting.
 He does not flatten animal communication into "animals have language just like us."
-He keeps the difference in view while still insisting that the problem of meaning is worth studying.
+He keeps the difference in view while still insisting that the problem of meaning deserves study.

 The extraterrestrial question is a byproduct of his main argument